 You can't do it.

-Yeah, I I would say that the that the parallel is that what's happening is that you have a lot of unsubstantiated, at least so far anyway, accusations and whatnot, and they're just assuming these students are true, and then as soon as there's some evidence to the contrary, at least in the Duke case, it's being made public.
+Yeah, I would say that the parallel is that what's happening is that you have a lot of unsubstantiated, at least so far anyway, accusations and whatnot, and they're just assuming these students are true.

-In the C U case it was never made public.
+In the CU case, it was never made public.

 And you'd have to really, really, really dig to find any evidence or any statements to the contrary.

-You know, I mean, you you watch, it's kind of like the Rodney King thing in Coach Barnett's gotcha moment.
+You know, I mean, you watch, it's kind of like the Rodney King thing in Coach Barnett's gotcha moment.

 Right.